Skip to main content

 • Bloomside (Burien) has 95 HTH-funded units and at capacity.
 DESC is the housing operator.

-• Sweetgrass Flats (Seattle) is a new acquisition and rehab project for Chief Seattle Club, anticipated to open fall 2025 with 84 units of PSH.
-HTH committed services funding in 2024 concurrent with a separate King County capital award, making this the 6th operations-only project in the HTH portfolio.
+• Sweetgrass Flats (Seattle) is a new acquisition and rehab project for Chief Seattle Club and is currently leasing up 84 units of PSH now through Q1 2026.
+HTH committed services funding in 2024 concurrent with a separate King County capital award, making this the 6th operations-only project for HTH and the 15th operational site in the HTH portfolio overall.

 How HTH is funded